Looterra/NFT/README.md

 # **Looterra**

 Looterra is a blockchain based NFT game.
 Mint a unique planet with random on-chain resource nodes.
+Harvest

 [How to check your planet's resource nodes](#how-to-check-resource-nodes)